Max-Sum/fcbreak/README_en.md

 remote_port = 5000     # [Optional] Listening Port, no remote port is assigned if not defined http_hostname = srv.example.com, srv.foobar.com, \*.example.com, foobar.org.\*
                        # [Optional] Add a hostname to server, service will be accessible on
-                                    http://<server host>:<server http port> with designated hostnames.
+                       #            http://<server host>:<server http port> with designated hostnames.
-                                    Hostnames can start or end with *. http_ddns_domain = ddns.example.com
+                       #            Hostnames can start or end with *.
+                       #            http://<server host>:<server http port> with designated hostnames.
+http_ddns_domain = ddns.example.com
                        # [Optional] Set DDNS domain.
 If set, redirection will go to the domain name instead of IP.
-                          DDNS need to be updated using other programs. http_nip_domain = ip.example.com
+                       #  DDNS need to be updated using other programs.
+http_nip_domain = ip.example.com
                        # [Optional] Set AltSvc domain.
 If set, redirection will use pattern like
-                          1-1-1-1.ip.example.com instead of IP. ddns domain will not be used if this is set. http_cache_time = 0    # [Optional] Cache time of HTTP, will also control the HTTP Redirect cache. http_altsvc = true     # [Optional] Use AltSvc instead of redirection
+                       #  1-1-1-1.ip.example.com instead of IP. ddns domain will not be used if this is set.
+http_cache_time = 0    # [Optional] Cache time of HTTP, will also control the HTTP Redirect cache. http_altsvc = true     # [Optional] Use AltSvc instead of redirection